 Because I don't expect anything, I just want to draw the best thing I want, work hard, and success or failure is not up to me.

 I have to keep going.
-The act of creating a design brings me joy, without the need for it to become a real building.
+The act of creating a design brings me joy, without it having to become a physical building.

 Mother Goddess Museum - Photo: Trieu Chien